bcoin-org/bcoin-org.github.io/guides-markdown/connect-local-nodes.md

 know each other's port.
 We thus have to connect them manually.
 In this example we will fire up one SPV and one Full node and initiate a connection from the SPV side.
 The SPV node is given the address of the Full node and attempts to connect.
 If everything goes well, the two nodes connect.
-Finally they are gracefully closed.

-The script should work out of the box, the only requirement is having `bcoin` installed.
+The Full node then broadcasts two transactions.
+The first tx pays to an address contained in the bloom filter of the SPV node, the second tx to another address which the SPV node doesn't watch.
+If everything goes well, the first transaction is received by the SPV node and the second isn't.
+Finally the two nodes are gracefully closed.

+We use the library `p-event` which promisifies events in order to `await` for connection of the nodes and the reception of the transaction cleanly.

+Requirements: `bcoin` (duh), `p-event` (`npm install bcoin p-event`)

 ```javascript
 const bcoin = require('bcoin').set('regtest');